arindas/comprehending-linux/src/ch01-02-build-and-boot-kernel.md

 > BusyBox is maintained by Denys Vlasenko, and licensed under the GNU GENERAL PUBLIC LICENSE version 2.

 `busybox` provides a single static binary with the same name, which acts as something called a "multicall" binary.
-Essentialy, it used `argv[0]` i.e the first command line parameter to decide which functionality to provide.
+Essentialy, it uses `argv[0]` i.e the first command line parameter (which is the invoking binaries file name) to decide which functionality to provide.
 This way you can create multiple symlinks named `mv`, `cp` etc. to the same `busybox` binary path; yet when you invoke these symlinks, they will provide their intended unique functionality.

 ### Build BusyBox from source